 The Ohio Revised Code provides statutory authority for member and employer contributions.
-For the year ended December 31, 2007, members in state and local classifications contributed 9.5 percent of covered payroll.
-For the year ended December 31, 2008 and 2009, members in state and local classifications contributed 10 percent of covered payroll.
+For the year ended December 31, 2011, members in state and local classifications contributed 10.0 percent of covered payroll.

-The Authority's contribution rate for 2007 was 13.85 percent and for 2008 was 14.0 percent.
-For the period January 1 through June 30, 2007, a portion of the Authority's contribution equal to 5 percent of covered payroll was allocated to fund the post-employment health care plan; for the period July 1 through December 31, 2007 this amount was increased to 6 percent.
-For 2008, 7 percent of the Authority's contribution was allocated to fund the post-employment health care plan.
+The Authority's required contribution rate for 2011 was 14.0 percent of covered payroll.
+For 2011, 7 percent of the Authority's contribution was allocated to fund the post-employment health care plan.
 Employer contribution rates are actuarially determined.
-State statue sets a maximum contribution rate for the Authority of 14 percent for 2008 and 2009.
+State statue sets a maximum contribution rate for the Authority of 14 percent for 2011.

-The Authority's required contributions for pension obligations to the traditional plan for the years ended December 31, 2009, 2008, and 2007 were \$53,731, \$56,356, and \$56,525, respectively.
-The full amount has been contributed for 2009, 2008, and 2007.
+The Authority's required contributions for pension obligations to the traditional plan for the years ended December 31, 2011, 2010, and 2009 were \$53,253, \$48,438 and \$53,731 respectively.
+The full amount has been contributed for 2011, 2010, and 2009.